NoroffFEU/development-platforms/mongoDB-case-study.md

 ## Introduction to MongoDB

-MongoDB is a open source NoSQL database management program that has focus on being scalable and flexible, allowing for storing of big amounts of data in a fast and agile database.
+MongoDB is a open source NoSQL database management program that has focus on being scalable, flexible, allowing for the storage of large amounts of data in a fast and agile database.
 MongoDB was created by the owners of a internet advertisement company, called DoubleClick, they struggled with the storage databases not being scalable and agile enough.
 Instead of using tables and rows, like the SQL databases, MongoDB gathers information and data in collections and documents.

 ## Brief History

 In the early days, 1970s, NoSQL was just a supplement to the SQL ways of storing data.
-But as the internet grew and evolved, so did the users, the records and the size of data being stored.
-The SQL had limitations, and they became more and more apparent.
-So adopting a more flexible and scalable way to store data was a priority.
-This formed the evolution of NoSQL, and from that MongoDB arised.
+But as the internet grew and evolved, so did the number of users, the records and the size of data being stored.

-In the points below, I will list the startup points to MongoDB, but also the biggest releases added to the database throughout the years.
+The limitations of SQL became more apparent.
+Adopting a more flexible and scalable way to store data was a priority.
+This began the evolution of NoSQL, from that MongoDB arose.

-- 2007 - MongoDB was founded by Dwight Merriman, Eliot Horrowitz and Kevin Ryan.
+In the list below, we will look at important years and releases for MongoDB.

-- 2007 - MongoDB the work begins and it was initially developed as a component of a planning platform as a service platform.
+- 2007 -MongoDB was founded by Dwight Merriman, Eliot Horrowitz and Kevin Ryan.
+It was initially developed as a component of a planning platform as a service product.
 - 2009 - launched and shifted to a open-source development platform.
 - 2015 - In the early 2015 MongoDB released their version 3.0 - With WiredTiger Storage Engine, Ops Manager and 50-member replica sets.
 - 2015 - Later the same year the released their version 3.2 - With Encrypted Storage Engine, In-Memory Storage Engine.
 They also released the MongoDB Compass and MongoDB Connector for BI.